ARlegro/obsidian-backup/DevStudy/Backend/Spring/Security/PasswordEncoder/Hasing for Data privacy.md

 ### Feaures of Hashing
 - Data once hashed **is non-reversable** ➡ **No one can derive plain-text** from hash value
-- No One can determine orginal data from hashed data
+- No one can determine orginal data from hashed data
 - Depending on what hash function i choose, I'll get different results.,
 - Same input + function ➡ Always get same hash value
-- Always 1 way
+- **Always 1 way**
 		![[PDF 7.png]]

 Test Hashing in terminal Using openssl